Answers to the most asked questions. If you have more questions, call (724) 222-3604.

 And they will learn about the role of youngsters on the frontier, trying their hands at the types of domestic chores required of children, such as beating rugs and washing clothes in a tub with a washboard.
 Who says learning can't be fun???

-Where can I park?
+Where should I park?

 Free street parking is available throughout town.
 Citizens Library parking lot will be available.
 You can NOT park at the Main Street Pavilion or the Observer-Reporter lot, as they are reserved.
+More parking info.

 Accessible Parking Spaces